acolbourn/Portfolio/portfolio/README.md

 1. Processing power - Speed optimization was by far the biggest hurdle.
 Viewers could be on anything from a phone to a gaming PC, so every piece of code had to be meticulously optimized.
 2. React State and Lifecycle - Communication between components was particularly challenging because normal state updates triggered re-renders which caused glitches.
 Solving this required many workarounds such as passing data with useRef's, state machines inside of useEffect's, and memoization with useMemo.
 3. Math - This was an interesting crossover with robotics.
 The positions and rotations were calculated using rotation matrices/quaternions and linear algebra.
 This is the exact same math used in calculating a robot's arm joint positions and swarms of robots, for example.
 4. Responsive Design - CSS was used to scale the canvas itself, but the 3d world unfortunately has no such system.
-Commands that take 10 seconds in CSS had to be manually recreated in 3d.
+Scaling and positioning commands that take 10 seconds in CSS had to be manually recreated in 3d.
 5. Interactivity - Translating user mouse/touchscreen input into smooth onscreen animations required dozens of simultaneous scaling operations done with d3-scale.
 I also used react-spring heavily to smooth out the animations.
 These operations are incredibly CPU hungry so they had to be used strategically as needed and then immediately disabled.

 ## Projects Page